Please, Don't Bury Me Alive!: Funding

 In his interview, Gutiérrez states that while they had the script and actors for the film, they did not have any money to afford any of the equipment necessary for filming.
 Then after meeting with a man from the American Lutheran Church who was able to have the church offer Gutiérrez a loan of $10,000 for a camera on the condition that they can see a scene from the film.
 With help from students from Trinity University, Gutiérrez was able to film a scene which the church liked and they eventually decided to turn his loan into a grant.

 Filming

 Filming for Please, Don't Bury Me Alive! took approximately 2 years, from 1974 to 1976.
 According to Gutiérrez, the script had not yet been complete by the time they began filming and they were continuing to write scenes as they filmed.
 He also states that when filming they would avoid making frequent camera movements because they were concerned that it "probably would have made things worse", so instead of frequent camera movements, they went with simply trying to keep the camera in one place "like a theatre".

 Budget

-Filmed over a four-year period, the production cost $60,000, and grossed $300,000 in Spanish language theaters in the Southwestern United States.
+Filmed over a two-year period, the production cost $60,000, and grossed $300,000 in Spanish language theaters in the Southwestern United States.